Basic Air Conditioner Maintenance Tips

 by Guest on Apr 3, 2012

 • Change air filters regularly.
-Dirty air filters restrict air flow and hence reduce cooling efficiency.
+Dirty air filters restrict airflow and hence reduce the cooling efficiency.
 If your Air

 • When your unit is not cooling properly, check whether the thermostat is set in the cooling mode.
 Only setting the dial below room temperature will not activate the air conditioning if it is set in the heat mode.

-• The major Air Conditioner components are Evaporator, Condenser and Compressor.
-The other important parts are motor, blower and ductwork that help in distributing cool air from the air conditioning system.
-In order to ensure longevity of your unit, all these parts need a proper and timely tune-up.
+• The major Air Conditioner components are Evaporator, Condenser, and Compressor.
+The other important parts are the motor, blower, and ductwork that help in distributing cool air from the air conditioning system.
+To ensure the longevity of your unit, all these parts need a proper and timely tune-up.

 • The heart of the unit is its compressor.
-It needs intense care as it is also the most expensive unit of the air conditioner.
-Sometimes, it also leads to complete replacement of the compressor or sometimes the entire condensing unit.
+It needs intense care as it is also the most expensive unit of an air conditioner.
+Sometimes, it also leads to the complete replacement of the compressor or sometimes the entire condensing unit.

-• Compressor are mostly located outside the home, they need proper care.
-Remove all leaves or grass, etc. that collects near the compressor.
+• A compressor is mostly located outside the home, they need proper care.
+Remove all leaves or grass, etc. that collect near the compressor.
 Clear off the debris from the compressor housing and rinse it off every 20-25 days.
-You can also clean the aluminum fins with the help of a paint brush.
+You can also clean the aluminum fins with the help of a paintbrush.

 - Garden / Landscaping / Patio — 260

 - Real Estate / Finance — 190

 - Appliance / Repair — 185

 - Interior Design / Decor — 181